Portugalete

-Portugalete is a town lying to the west of Bilbao in the province of Biscay in the Autonomous Community of Basque Country, northern Spain.
+Portugalete is a town lying to the west of Bilbao in the province of Biscay in the Autonomous Community of the Basque Country, northern Spain.

-The town has 45,766 inhabitants (2019 census) and is part of Bilbao's metropolitan area.
+The town has 45,294 inhabitants as of 2021 and is part of Bilbao's metropolitan area.
 It is located at the mouth of the Estuary of Bilbao, on the left bank.
 Its land area is only 3.21 km², resulting in a population density of 15,908.4 persons/km², the fifth-most densely populated municipality in Spain (following Mislata, L'Hospitalet de Llobregat, Benetússer, and Santa Coloma de Gramenet).
+It was established in 1322 by María Díaz de Haro.

-In 1300 Portugalete became the main competitor port for Bilbao, but it lost its predominant position in 1511 when the trade privileges were granted to the Port of Bilbao instead of Portugalete.
+Etymology

-Despite its name, it is not near the Spanish border with Portugal and its name is not etymologically related with that country: it derives, instead, from a phonetic adaptation of its Basque name (Portu-Ugaldeta) (edges of the port) to the Spanish language.
+Despite its name, it is not near the Spanish border with Portugal and its name is not etymologically related to that country: it is derived, instead, from a phonetic adaptation of its Basque name (Portu-Ugaldeta) (edges of the port) to the Spanish language.

-The transporter bridge
+Transporter bridge

-The city has the Vizcaya Bridge, a transporter bridge.
+The town has the Vizcaya Bridge, a transporter bridge inaugurated in 1893.
 The car ferry is suspended from a frame by wires attached to wheels on tracks above the cabin and moves from one side of the River Nervión to the other (Getxo) via a traction system.

-This bridge was declared a World Heritage Site on 13 July 2006.
+This bridge was declared a World Heritage Site in 2006.